Guide to eating for a healthy heart

 - the balance and proportions of heart-healthy foods to eat

 It’s always nice to be able to recommend that people eat more of something, so here goes; eat more fruit and veg.
-In fact, eat lots!
+In fact, eat plenty!
 They’re full of good stuff to help look after the health of your heart.

 Vegetables in particular have a low energy density, which helps manage body weight.
 Eating plenty of foods with lower energy density, like vegetables and fruit can help manage body weight; as we fill up on foods with fewer calories.